Menu Close

 13. be fascinated by Vřídelní kolonáda

-Vridelini Kolonada on Divadelní nám.
+Vridelini Kolonada is located on Divadelní nám.
 2036/2.
-There is a large house with three small wells and a large well/spring called Vridlo which sprays up to 12 metres.
-There is also a large well outside the house where mineral-rich water is constantly being pushed up.
+There is a large house with three small wells and a large well/spring called Vridlo that spouts up to 12 metres.
+There is also a large well outside the house where mineral-rich water is constantly being pressurised.

 14. Admire the Church of Saint Mary Magdalene

-Church of Saint Mary Magdalene (St Mary Magdalene's Church) on nám.
+Saint Mary Magdalene's Church is located on nám.
 Svobody 1, to the right of Vridelni Kolonada.
-It is a tall baroque church in the centre of town or 100 metres from the portico.
-It was opened in 1737 and is stunningly beautiful.
+This is a tall and beautiful baroque church opened in 1737.

 15. Sense of the Holy Trinity Column

-The memorial Holy Trinity Column at Tržiště 383/35.
-It was erected between 1715-1716 to give thanks that the city had been saved from an outbreak of the plague in 1713.
+The Holy Trinity Column memorial is located at Tržiště 383/35.
+The statue was erected in 1715-1716, in gratitude for the city being spared from an outbreak of the plague in 1713.

 Karlovy Vary